Animals That Eat Ticks: An Alpha Gal’s New Best Friends

 Opossums

 Looking a bit like a giant rat, these marsupials are one of the best animals that eats ticks.
 In the United States, opossums are one of the main predators of ticks.
 And as they run through the woods or explore your backyard, they suck up hundreds of ticks a day.
-In fact, they eat an estimated 5,500 larval ticks per week!
+In fact, one study estimated that an opoussum eats 5,500 larval ticks per week!

 One way to attract opossums to your yard is with food, and they will happily dine on seeds dropped from hanging bird feeders and dig through uncovered compost heaps.
-I invite them to visit my yard by scattering my fruit and vegetable scraps – like carrot peelings, lettuce leaves, and strawberry greens – right at the tree line of my yard and the wooded area behind my house.
+But keep in mind that bird seed and vegetable scraps will also attract other woodland creatures, including deer and mice that often use those animals as four-legged Uber drivers.

 Squirrels